-Use the buttons next to the villages below to discover suggested itineraries that help you make the most of your time…………….and then have you wanting to come back for more!
-Check out the accommodation options in the area and extend your weekend.
+Use the ‘read more’ tabs below to discover suggested itineraries that help you make the most of your time.
+Check out the many accommodation options in the area and extend your weekend.

 Governor John Hunter travelled through the area in 1796 to locate herds of wild cattle reported to be grazing there.
 It is said he sighted them in this place now bearing his name.
 The village was, before WW2, known as Westbrook, as it was on a creek that formed western boundary of Macarthur family empire.

 The first settlement in the Cowpastures, predating Camden.
 Macquarie named it “in honour of my dearest Elizabeth’s family”.
 She was a Campbell [see Campbelltown] but that great Scottish clan had several branches — and she hailed from the Campbells of Cawdor.
 As a village it died from lack of water.

 This pocket of rural hills between Mt Hunter and The Oaks was settled from the 1840s, the most prominent family being the Moores.
 One of the Moore sons, Robert, married a daughter of ‘Granny’ McKillegit, an adored local midwife from Glenmore in Ireland – which is how the settlement supposedly received its name.